rommuloifrn/algorithms-and-c/rtopics/readme.md

 # Random Topics

-Repository i made to store programs that teach about specific topics, without commitment.
+Directory i made to store programs that teach about specific topics, without commitment.